kirbykirby/jinshu_ai/README_EN.md

 ---

 ## 🤓 Prologue
-Verily, the Jin Dynasty, though renowned for virtue, suffered heaven's calamities.
-The central plains were lost, and the five Hu defiled the sacred altars.
-These events move me to contemplate the fate of ancient realms.
+I believe the Jin dynasty was blessed with spiritual essence and nurtured excellence.
+Yet heaven sent down chaos, the four seas were in turmoil, the Five Barbarians held power, the Six Departments lost order, and the Seven Temples fell from grace.

+Moved by this, I often contemplate the rise and fall of ancient dynasties.

-In the year of Jiazi, amid plague and tribulation, I discovered Wang's "History of the Wei, Jin, Northern and Southern Dynasties" and immersed myself in its wisdom.
-My feeble memory prompted me to record these lessons, aspiring to share Chinese history with the world.
+In the year of Jiazi, when turmoil spread across the land and plague ran rampant, I stayed behind closed doors.
+There I found Wang's "History of Wei, Jin, and the Northern and Southern Dynasties," which I studied day and night, finding much resonance within.

-I established an English YouTube channel, drawing from "The Book of Jin."
+Alas, my memory proves dull, and much was forgotten over time.
+Thus, I became determined to write, resolved to spread Chinese civilization to all corners of the world.

+Despite my limitations, I created a Western YouTube channel, telling our dynasty's stories in English.
+In my writing, the "Book of Jin" has been my constant companion.

-Though initially unfamiliar with classical texts, I strove to render their profound meanings in simple English.
+Initially unfamiliar with classical Chinese, I immersed myself in study, translating to English.
+Through explaining profound principles in simple terms, I began to understand the ancients' true intent.

-While video editing ultimately forced me to abandon the channel, the translation work persisted in my thoughts.

-This spring, though my foray into Python and artificial intelligence was brief, it revealed AI's potential for translation.

-Of the vast "Twenty-Four Histories," I have completed only Jinshu's volumes.
-Is this not a divine providence?
+However, video editing proved to be excessively laborious.
+Though I temporarily suspended this endeavor, my determination to translate and narrate remained unchanged.

+This spring, I learned Python and studied AI principles, but with limited energy, this pursuit was shelved.

+Recently, during my leisure time, I suddenly realized that AI could assist in my translation work.
+While the Twenty-Four Histories contain a vast collection of forty million words, I have a particular fondness for the hundred and three volumes of the Book of Jin - perhaps this, too, is heaven's will.

-The ancients said, "Many commenced well, but few completed their tasks."
-Today, with the assistance of AI, I hope to consummate this unfinished work, which would be a great achievement.
+The ancients said: "Many begin well, few finish well."
+Now, with AI's assistance, completing this unfinished work would be splendid!
+Thus, I spent two days crafting these scripts.

-So I wrote these scripts in two days.

-Though devoid of innate talent, I wish to emulate Sima Qian and continue the legacy of my forebears, recounting the rise and fall of the Jin Dynasty and elucidating the causes of success and failure.
-With the aid of AI, I hope to bridge the chasm between ancient and modern times, thereby fulfilling this aspiration.
+Though lacking in talent, I wish to follow Xuanling's aspiration, chronicle the rise and fall of the Jin, and illuminate the reasons for their success and failure.
+With AI as my aid, bridging past and present, I hope not to disappoint this heart's resolve.

 ## 🤔 Introduction
 To put it in English, this is a tool that uses AI to translate md files and outputs the translated text in a formatted docx file.
-In fact, you can translate any type of document using this tool lol
+You can translate any long text using this tool, not just Jinshu. (lol)

 ## 📑 Usage Guide
 1. [Click to Register](https://api.bltcy.ai/register?aff=q3ue) at Bolatu AI to obtain your API key.